 Digital filtering is a ubiquitous operation in DSP applications and is realized using IIR or FIR filters.
-Although an FIR filter requires a larger number of coefficients than that of an equivalent IIR filter, it is preferred over the IIR filter due to its stability and phase linearity properties [Wanhammar 1999].
-The output of an N-tap FIR filter, namely y(n), is computed as $\sum{k=0}^{N-1} r_k \cdot x(n-k)$, where N is the filter length, r_k is the k-th filter coefficient, and x(n-k) is the k-th previous filter input with $0 \le k \le N-1$.
-Figure 7(a) presents the parallel design of the transposed form FIR filter that requires
+Although an FIR filter requires a larger number of coefficients than an equivalent IIR filter, it is preferred to the IIR filter due to its stability and phase linearity properties [Wanhammar 1999].
+The output of an N-tap FIR filter, y(n), is computed as $\sum{k=0}^{N-1} r_k \cdot x(n-k)$, where N is the filter length, r_k is the k^{th} filter coefficient, and x(n-k) is the k^{th} previous filter input with $0 \le k \le N-1$.
+Fig. 7a presents the parallel design of the transposed form FIR filter which requires N multipliers and N-1 registers and adders (the one having 0 as an input is not counted).
+The sizes of these logic operators depend on the bitwidths of the filter input and filter coefficients.